 So part one of the Veeam Backup for Microsoft 365 discusses the shared responsibility model and outlines both Microsoft and Customer responsibilities.
 I also took at why you need to backup briefly but will dive more into this for part two.
 You can find resource links and part one here - Part 1 When it comes to backing up your Microsoft 365 data, there are seven reasons why you NEED to back it up -Accidental deletion: This is actually the most common cause of data loss in Microsoft 65.
 If you delete a user, whether you meant to or not, that deletion will then be replicated across the netw rk.
 A backup could restore that user, either to on-premises Exchange or Microsoft 365.
 Retention policy gaps and confusion: Retention policies in Microsoft 365 are designed to help organizations comply with regulations, laws and internal policies that require that they retain or delete content; they are not back ps.
 But even if you do rely on your retention policy in place of a backup, these retention

-In this week's episode of #HomelabWednesdays, I show you how to easily configure the automatic startup of virtual machines in your home lab.
-This is very convenient if you don’t want to keep your physical host powered on 24/7 :-)Don’t forget to subscribe to get automatic notifications whenever a new video is released.
+In this week's episode of #HomelabWednesdays, I show you how to migrate your domain controller and VMware vCenter Server to a new network without issues.Don’t forget to subscribe to get automatic notifications whenever a new video is released.